Zoo (Patterson novel): Adaptation

 In 2015, CBS adapted the novel as the television series Zoo.
 It is developed by Josh Appelbaum, André Nemec, Jeff Pinkner, and Scott Rosenberg.
 James Wolk was the first to be cast, in November 2014, followed later the same month by Nora Arnezeder and Nonso Anozie.
 The main cast was rounded out in January 2015 with Kristen Connolly and Billy Burke.
 In February, Geoff Stults was cast in a recurring role for a "multi-episode arc".
 In March, Carl Lumbly was cast in a recurring role.
 In March 2016, Josh Salatin and Alyssa Diaz were added to the cast as series regulars in season two.
 In April, Joanne Kelly was cast in a recurring role.
 On August 10, 2016, CBS renewed the series for a third season.
 On October 23, 2017, CBS announced that the series was canceled.

 Sequel

-A sequel, Zoo 2, written by James Patterson and Max DiLallo, was released on June 7, 2016, as a short story.
+A sequel, Zoo 2, written by James Patterson and Max DiLallo, was released on June 7, 2016, as a novella.
 The plot has some humans becoming infected, possibly leading to the species evolving.